Chamaeleo intermedius: Description

 In regards to the homogenous scales, dorsal knobs, lack of a throat crest and elevated parietal crest it resembles the modern Namaqua chameleon from southern Africa.
 The two differ however as the modern species has irregular dorsal scales, an unforked parietal crest and a head and body that are both notably broadened.
 The dorsal knobs of Chamaeleon intermedius also bear resemblance to those found in some Mount Lefo chameleons.
 The list of differences between the two is however greater, as the Mount Lefo chameleon has varying scale size across the body, a throat crest, both temporal and lateral crests and a flat casque.
-The overal crest anatomy of the fossil species is generally similar to the side-striped chameleon and species related to it such as the Jackson's chameleon, Werner's chameleon, Ngosi Volcano chameleon as well as the tiger chameleon.
+The overall crest anatomy of the fossil species is generally similar to the side-striped chameleon and species related to it such as the Jackson's chameleon, Werner's chameleon, Ngosi Volcano chameleon as well as the tiger chameleon.
 Here too several differences were however noted, including the heterogenous scales of the body, presence of a gullar crest and form of the dorsal crest.